dandax123/MARIE-Rust/README.md

-# MARIE compiler in rust
+# MARIE compiler and interpreter

 To learn all about MARIE: <a href="http://www.cs.uni.edu/~fienup/cs041s11/lectures/Supplement_MARE_AL.pdf"> read more... </a>